Agistment Programmes: Five Must-Haves for You & Your Horse

 - Full board from$150 per week

 Finding the right agistment programme for your horse can at times be an overwhelming pursuit.
 With many factors existing that can affect your horse and your riding and enjoyment, knowing what to look for in agistment facilities and services is imperative.
 Of course, it will depend upon what you require - do you need full time care or do you have time to go to the facility and care for your horse yourself?

 Here are the five must-have elements regardless of whether you seek full or part-time agistment:

 For your horse’s well-being choosing a facility in a tranquil rural setting is a must.
-For those who require full boarding and care, an agistment located further from your home won’t pose as much an issue.
+For those who require full boarding and care, an agistment located further from your home won’t pose as much of an issue.
 If you plan to do most of your horse’s care yourself, you will need to choose one that is easily reached within a short drive.

 Whether it’s the paddocks or round yard, you’ll want to make sure the grounds are well-kept and make sense for the way you like to ride and train your horse.
 Are the arenas in good shape and clean?
 Do the size of the arenas and yards meet your requirements?

 To feel comfortable with your horse’s care on an agistment facility, you’ll want to know that there are kind and knowledgeable equine professionals on staff at the agistment.
 When visiting a potential agistment ask to meet those who will be caring for your horse.
 Ask to see their credentials or ask about their backgrounds.
 Knowing your horse is in competent hands will provide great peace of mind.
+Meet our team.